 CONTROLLED SUBSTANCES AND ALCOHOL USE AND TESTING:

-FEDERAL REGULATIONS, [NAME] PUBLIC SCHOOL'S COMPLIANCE POLICIES AND PROCEDURES, AND EDUCATIONAL MATERIALS
+FEDERAL REGULATIONS, PLATTSMOUTH COMMUNITY SCHOOLS COMPLIANCE POLICIES AND PROCEDURES, AND EDUCATIONAL MATERIALS

 The U.S. Department of Transportation (DOT) and the Federal Highway Administration (FHWA) have issued regulations requiring that individuals who perform safety-sensitive functions and who are required to maintain a commercial driver's license (CDLs) be tested for controlled substances and alcohol and not engage in controlled substances use or alcohol misuse.
-Information concerning those regulations, [Name] Public Schools policies and procedures, and educational materials relating to controlled substances use and alcohol misuse is set forth as follows:
+Information concerning those regulations, Plattsmouth Community Schools policies and procedures, and educational materials relating to controlled substances use and alcohol misuse is set forth as follows:

-(A) The persons designated by [Name] Public Schools to answer employee questions about these materials are:
+(A) The persons designated by Plattsmouth Community Schools to answer employee questions about these materials are:

 Superintendent of Schools